HeatherOrtegaMcMillan/Zillow_clustering_project/README.md

         - Is it better than the baseline? - YES by 0.001 (RMSE) on seen and unseen data
     - Try groupings of models based on age by dividing data up (old and new houses) and creating separate models for each
         - Do these models perform better than the baseline?
 Or better than the generic model from before? - They do perform better than baseline, but not notably better than the first models.
 Also, they were kind of a pain to make.
+- I chose the Linear Regression Model using all the features to run on my test set.
+    - While it did out perform the baseline none of the models did so by very much

 Plan -> Acquire -> Prepare -> Explore -> Model & Evaluate -> ✅ **Deliver**
-- The final notebook was created for the walk through presentation and is structured for that purpose
+- The [final notebook](https://github.com/HeatherOrtegaMcMillan/Zillow_clustering_project/blob/master/final_notebook.ipynb) was created for the walk through presentation and is structured for that purpose
 - This README was fleshed out extensively
 - All modules used are located in this repo